na-na-hi/renget/archive/iftod.md

 \>This repeats over the next week or so, your stamina and proficiency with the glider mantle increasing with each passing day
 \>Soon you start turning the tables on her during your chases and sparring matches, and one day you end up claiming her instead of the other way around
 \>She rewards you with a loving nuzzle and your long-since-empty pack back, and you give her a big hug around her long neck, thanking her for the training
-\>The moment you set foot back in Astera, you hit the canteen and eat yourself into a celebratory food coma
+\>The moment you set foot back in Astera, you hit the canteen and eat yourself into a celebratory food coma%%

 ===================================